Letter box: United Kingdom

-Many designs of mailboxes have been created during recent years with products suitable for both multi-occupancy residences (typically tower block private accommodation properties) and individual homes.
+Many designs of mailboxes have been created during recent years, with products suitable for both multi-occupancy residences (typically tower block private accommodation properties) and individual homes.

-Deliveries of mail are typically made in to the mailbox through an aperture opening (an entry hole in the mailbox), where it drops into a secured compartment.
-The deposited items can only be retrieved an individual using a coded key (designed to work only with that particular coded lock), or by entering a number sequence via a combination lock.
-Electronic locks can also be used with mailboxes but they must be used in an internal location due to their vulnerability to inclement weather in the United Kingdom.
+Deliveries of mail are typically made into the mailbox through an entry hole in the mailbox, where it drops into a secured compartment.
+The deposited items can only be retrieved by an individual using a coded key (designed to work only with that particular coded lock), or by entering a number sequence via a combination lock.
+Electronic locks can also be used with mailboxes, but they must be used in an internal location due to their vulnerability to inclement weather.

-Mailboxes are commonly manufactured using zintec steel, aluminium, stainless steel or galvanised steel, and then powder coated to meet the design requirements of the mail recipient.
-Mailboxes can also be manufactured using materials including Cast Iron and Plastic, but these are less commonly seen in the United Kingdom.
-The reclamation and reuse of original Royal Mail post boxes in private homes, many stocked and sold by salvage yards, gave rise to questions from the public regarding the legal position regarding their reuse, which is the subject of expert opinion in a popular SalvoNEWS story from 2012: Private use of antique Royal Mail pillar boxes or post boxes.
+Mailboxes are commonly manufactured using zintec steel, aluminium, stainless steel or galvanised steel, and then powder-coated to meet the design requirements of the mail recipient.
+Mailboxes can also be manufactured using materials including cast iron and plastic, but these are less commonly seen in the United Kingdom.

+The reclamation and reuse of original Royal Mail post boxes in private homes, many stocked and sold by salvage yards, led to questions from the public about the legal position regarding their reuse.

-Mailboxes all come with an aperture opening, which allows for the potential of vandalism or theft of deposited mail, but additional items are available to help reduce this including aperture restrictors, which allow for the recipient to adjust the opening on their mailboxes and set it as they see fit.
+Mailboxes have slots, leading to possible vandalism or theft of deposited mail, but additional features are available to help reduce this, such as aperture restrictors, which allow the recipient to adjust the opening on their mailboxes.

-In multi-occupancy developments, mailboxes are commonly ‘banked’ into a collection of mailboxes, allowing for delivery personnel to deposited items in a single location, rather than having to travel to each individual door to deliver mail.
-These banks of mailboxes are often used in new construction developments in place of letter openings in the property doors.
+In multi-occupancy buildings, especially new buildings, individual mailboxes are commonly grouped together in one location, allowing delivery people to deposit items without having to visit each individual door.

 In 2019 the UK government agreed to ban low-level letter boxes after a campaign from the Royal Mail.
+However, as of 2023, the UK government has not taken action to ban low-level letter boxes.